Beck Hole: Beckhole Woodland and Heritage Foundation

 Beckhole Woodland and Heritage Foundation was formed by residents of Beckhole in 2006 in order to preserve and protect the ancient woodland of the valley and interpret the wealth of local heritage.
 In Victorian times Beckhole was famous for its many orchards.
-Visitors would come from miles around to enjoy the walks & waterfalls and take tea beneath the apple trees..
+Visitors would come from miles around to enjoy the walks and waterfalls and take tea beneath the apple trees.
 In 2009 the Goathland School celebrated its Bi-centenary.
 The BHWF decided to mark the occasion by planting an apple orchard on land in Beckhole - kindly provided by the Ainley family, formerly of Firs Farm.
-With help from The Tree Council, donations from Goathland Post Office, the North York Moors National Park and collection boxes at The Birch Hall Inn money was raised to prepare the orchard and plant 20 different heritage apple trees, each of which has been adopted by a child from Goathland School.
+With help from The Tree Council, donations from Goathland Post Office, the North York Moors National Park and collection boxes at The Birch Hall Inn, money was raised to prepare the orchard and plant 20 different heritage apple trees, each of which has been adopted by a child from Goathland School.

-Trees were planted on 1 March 2009 and once they were established the children came down to 'meet' their trees on 24 April.
-It's just on the side of the Rail Trail before the Ellerbeck Footbridge.
+Trees were planted on the side of the Rail Trail, before the Ellerbeck Footbridge, on 1 March 2009, and once they were established the children came down to 'meet' their trees on 24 April.